IanP96/public/README.md

 # Tutoring info site

-A website that I made for my aunt.
+A website that I made for my aunt to advertise her tutoring services.
 Made using HTML/CSS and some JavaScript.